mbland/elistman/README.md

 wish, as well as any other receipt rules.
 EListMan will add a Receipt Rule for an unsubscribe email address to this Receipt Rule Set.

+- As an alternative to setting recipient conditions for the `postmaster` and `abuse` accounts, consider using [mbland/ses-forwarder][].
+You will still need to set up a Receipt Rule Set for use by EListMan, however.

 When you're ready for the system to go live, [publish an MX record for Amazon SES email receiving][].

 It's also advisable to configure your [account-level suppression list][] to